 Protect Our Natural Resources!
 Protect Our Rights and Privileges!

-Over the past decade, as dog-friendly travel has increased and more dog parents have taken to the roads, trails and beaches; access by dog-parents to some of California's outdoor treasures has come under attack.
-Park districts with beaches and trails that were formally open to dogs, both leashed and unleashed, have tightened those leashes by restricting or have even banned access.
+Over the past decade, as dog-friendly travel has increased and more dog parents have taken to the roads, trails and beaches–access by dog-parents to some of California’s outdoor treasures has come under attack.
+Beaches and trails that were formally open to dogs, both leashed and unleashed, have tightened those leashes by restricting or have even banned access.

-For most of us dog people, recreating with our dogs is a way of life.
+For most of us dog people, walking our dogs is an important part of our way of life.
 Dogs need exercise as well as their people.
-Whether you feel that having this access is a right or a privilege, the bottom line is that we need to protect this access by doing everything we can to minimize our impact on wildlife and the environment as well as be good ambassadors.
-While DogTrekker continues to work with advocacy groups and park districts around the state, we encourage all DogTrekkers to follow our Leave Only Paw Prints™ guidelines to help create a stronger bond between our pups and parks, conservancy, and environmental groups.
+Whether you feel that having this access is an right or a privilege, the bottom line is that we need to protect this right or privilege by doing everything we can to minimize our impact on wildlife and environment and be as good as a dogizen.
+While DogTrekker will continue to work with advocacy groups and park districts around the state, we encourage all DogTrekkers to follow our Leave Only Paw Prints™ guidelines to help create a stronger bond between our parks, conservancy and environmental groups.

 - Pack In – Pack Out: always carry waste bags, pay attention to your dog and pick up their waste.
 If you are returning on the same trail, and need to leave the waste bag, be sure it is in clear sight and remember to retrieve it on the way to the trailhead.

 - Protect Our Natural Resources and Wildlife: always check the restrictions when you head out for the beach or trailhead.DogTrekker.com and the DogTrekker mobile app outline restrictions and have links to the supervising districts to find out more information.
 In addition, always check the signs at the beach entry point or trailhead.